chauff/IN4325/README.md

 We do not have fixed lab hours.
 Due to the heavy emphasis on project work in this course, we offer weekly support hours:

 - **core IR**: during weeks 3.2 to 3.5 between 9am and 11:30am at least two staff members will be available to help groups with their IR project (maybe more, depending on the need).
-You can sign up for 15 minute timeslots (still deciding which tool to use).
+You can sign up for 15 minute timeslots via Doodle: https://doodle.com/poll/646g8ws5vy3d7bfc (admittedly a bit more messy than desired, but Brightspace does not have a good solution yet).
+Use your group name please to sign up for a slot.
 - **applied NLP**: during weeks 3.6 to 3.8 between 9am and 11:30am at least two staff members will be available to help groups with their NLP projects.
 Doodle will be updated: https://doodle.com/meetme/qc/MvGrwvAyGn

 ## :clock130: Course schedule